 Once you have a steady stream of income, you can begin your money schedule.
 In a spreadsheet, list everything you pay for monthly in one column and the amount you bring in monthly.
 From there you can figure out if this job is right for you and will be earning you enough money.
 Don’t’ forget – you do not have to feel like you’re stuck at your job!

-3. Budget your time
+3. Plan your time between school and work

-Something that I’ve always struggled with (and still do) is finding a healthy balance between school, work, and a social life.
+Something that I’ve always struggled with (and still do) is finding a healthy balance between school, work, and social life.
 I’ve gotten used to saying no to any and all plans and had a problem sitting still.
 I’ve scheduled my classes to take place in the mornings and go right from class to work.

 At first, this routine was tremendously stressful, but I found my niche.
 I work best in the mornings so often I do my homework days in advance in the mornings and on the weekends.
 Preparation and motivation are hard to attain at first but developing a routine, writing it down and sticking to it will pay off.